 What Are the Benefits of Fluoride?

 Some of the ways that fluoride benefits your teeth include:

 The tooth enamel is the crystalline substance that makes up our teeth.
 The acid-producing bacteria in your mouth constantly attacks the enamel and eats away the minerals in your enamel.
-This loss of mineral is what experts call demineralization.
+This loss of minerals is what experts call demineralization.
 The now weak enamel becomes vulnerable to bacteria that cause dental cavities.
 Synthetic and natural fluoride in our bodies rebuild or re-mineralize the weakened enamel and binds it more strongly.

 Fluoride is Natural

 Your body requires fluoride to build strong bones and teeth.
 As such, your body naturally produces fluoride in the form of calcium fluoride.
 Most foods also contain small amounts of fluoride.
-The environment around you — that is, water, soil, and rocks — also contain fluoride.
+The environment around you — that is, water, soil, and rocks — also contains fluoride.

 Fluoride Works Around the Clock

 Fluoride works with your saliva to provide your teeth with a continuous fluoride bath.
 As a result, your teeth receive constant protection from bacteria.
 The foods you eat also facilitate continuous protection by equipping your enamel with fluoride minerals.

 Although fluoride is naturally available in water and the foods we eat, the amount is small.
 Foods with the highest percentage of fluoride contribute about 3% daily per intake.
 Preventative dentistry services at the Dental Center of Norcross can help supplement the amount of fluoride required to adequately protect your enamel.
 The dental team applies a highly concentrated treatment of fluoride to your teeth to improve your dental health and prevent cavities.
 This method of preventative dentistry comes in different forms, including: